sudhanshuDongre24/react-motion/README.md

 ## useAnimate

-`useAnimate` provides a way of using the aimate function that is scopped to the elements within your component.
+`useAnimate` provides a way of using the animate function that is scopped to the elements within your component.

 This allow you to use manual animation controls, timelines, selectors scoped to your component and automatic cleanup.